wuliasz/FSNDFinalProject/README.md

 **WARNING: Chrome and IE browsers have warned me that this site is UNSAFE.**
 But I would assure you that it is only my item catalog that runs here.
-This IP is to my second digital ocean droplet, created after having problems with the first one.
+** THE SITE WAS ABANDONED IN 2018 AND I EXPECT THE IP ABOVE TO HAVE BEEN REUSED SINCE THEN ** This IP is to my second digital ocean droplet, created after having problems with the first one.
 I assume that I've received a recycled IP previously owned by some bad players, but, I really don't know that.